 What is telehealth/virtual wound care?

 Telemedicine is the latest, fast-developing healthcare option for many people who are unable to access face-to-face treatment due to various reasons or want to get treatment from the comfort of their home.
 It can be vital in the arrangement of medical services to distant and country populations.
-Wound care and management are prime candidates for Telemedicine across the globe.1
+Virtual wound care and wound management are prime candidates for Telemedicine across the globe.1

 Telemedicine offers incredible potential for the future of chronic or long-term wound care.
 By lowering the need to travel significant distances to the medical clinic or to have access to specialized wound care.
 It also alleviates the expenses and improves the personal satisfaction for individuals with chronic wounds, while keeping up with exclusive requirements of wound treatment.
 The goal is to bring down the number of visits to a healthcare facility, without the intention to eliminate the consultations completely.
 The aim is to provide the best treatment to such individuals and take care of the apparently inevitable obstacles concerning time and money for this population who usually require many wound care consults.2